c12i/mpesa-rust/README.md

 environment.
 It's worth noting that these credentials are only valid in the sandbox environment.
 To go live and get production keys read the docs [here](https://developer.safaricom.co.ke/docs?javascript#going-live).

-_NOTE_:

--   Only calling `unwrap` for demonstration purposes.
-Errors are handled appropriately in the lib via the `MpesaError` enum.

 These are the following ways you can instantiate `Mpesa`:

 ```rust